myartsev/ember-perfect-gallery/docs/notes.md

 ```

 It works on the dummy test app, let's try it with our Ember test app.
 It works too! ![](3.png)<br>
-**TODO:** CSS for addons is not documented too well in ember-cli, and not appears that there is no standarized way on how it should be done: https://github.com/ember-cli/ember-cli/issues/2940, https://github.com/ember-cli/ember-cli/issues/1853
+**TODO:** CSS for addons is not documented too well in ember-cli, and not appears that there is no standarized way on how it should be done: <https://github.com/ember-cli/ember-cli/issues/2940>, <https://github.com/ember-cli/ember-cli/issues/1853>

 # Adding a bower dependency

-Generate a default blueprint
+Generate a default blueprint<br>
 `ember g blueprint ember-perfect-gallery`

-Add the bower dependency.
+Add the bower dependency.<br>
 **blueprints/ember-perfect-gallery/index.js**

 ```
 /* eslint-env node */
 module.exports = {